DavidTPate/bloc/README.md

 # Bloc
-Array filtering and aggregation with a MongoDB inspired syntax.
+Functional Reactive array filtering and aggregation with a MongoDB inspired syntax.

-## Usage
+## General Usage
+For normal usage arrays are returned with the results.

 ```js
 var Bloc = require('bloc');
 var data = [